gonarias1998/Digital-Twin-Bike/README.md

 # Digital-Twin-Brompton
-Digital twin of a Brompton bike
+Digital twin of a bike